Help for Presidents

 The club needs a steady source of new members to replace those you are certain to lose, and to bring new energy and vitality into your meetings.
 Inspire and help your VP Membership to be an effective Officer.

 Your members will appreciate you noticing their work and their successes, and they will respond with even more effort when you publicly acknowledge them.
-Find reasons to give awards.
+Find reasons to give recognise your members.

 Tip 10: Start planning and working now